 Link Interactive is one of the best DIY home alarm systems if you’re big on customization.
-It has the most equipment options of any security system we reviewed.
-Link’s security systems come with versatile contract options and transparent prices.
+It has the most equipment options of any security system we reviewed and its systems come with versatile contract options and transparent prices.
 But you may run into issues with support: Link Interactive has shorter customer service hours than its competitors.

 Link Interactive Home Security Review: Customizable Packages and Transparent Pricing

 Link Interactive is a DIYer’s dream.
 It lets you customize your security system exactly the way you want it, and you have to pay only for the equipment you choose.

 It also offers highly flexible contract terms and a solid reputation in customer service—though agents are available during limited hours—and some customer say the system can be difficult to install.